-Long-term: Existing vegetation will be retained around the perimeter of the project and fencing will be installed around the perimeter of the project.
+Long-term: Perimeter landscaping and fencing will be installed around the perimeter of the project to help reduce noise impacts.

 8. Land and Shoreline Use [help]

 a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.